litestar-org/litestar/docs/usage/11-testing.md

 Starlite also offers a helper function called `create_test_client` which first creates an instance of Starlite and then a test client using it.
-There are multiple use cases for this helper - when you need to check generic logic that is decouples from a specific Starlite app, or when you need to test endpoints in relative isolation.
+There are multiple use cases for this helper - when you need to check generic logic that is decoupled from a specific Starlite app, or when you want to test endpoints in isolation.

-You can to this helper all the kwargs accepted by the [starlite constructor](0-the-starlite-app.md), with the `route_handlers` kwarg being **required**.
+You can pass to this helper all the kwargs accepted by the [starlite constructor](0-the-starlite-app.md), with the `route_handlers` kwarg being **required**.
 Yet unlike the Starlite app, which expects `route_handlers` to be a list, here you can also pass individual values.